Canadian Mental Health Association - Calgary Region

 Canadian Mental Health Association – Calgary Region Programs

-Individual and Community Education and Training: A wide range of health education programs and courses for individuals, community groups, workplaces and organizations.
-Sponsorship and donation opportunities are available for each program.
+Education and Training: Health education and promotion courses and programs are available for individuals, students, community groups, workplaces and organizations.

-• YouthSMART: Youth Supporting Mental Health and Resiliency Together (YouthSMART) provides mental health education and engagement opportunities for individuals and groups aged 12-24 in 45-90-minute sessions at school or in community settings.
+YouthSMART: Youth Supporting Mental Health and Resiliency Together (YouthSMART) provides mental health education and engagement opportunities for individuals and groups between the ages of 12 – 24 in 45-90-minute sessions in their school or in a community setting.
+After taking a Skills for Being There session, 85% of youth said they now know the people and resources to go to for help.

-• Peer Support Training: People learn to use their lived experience with mental health and/or addiction issues to support their community.
-Students are given 83 hours of training and 50 hours of practicum experience and opportunities to connect to the Peer Support Community of Practice.
+• Peer Support Training: People learn to use their lived experience with mental health and/or addiction to support the community.
+Students are given 83 hours of training and 50 hours of practicum experience.
+Thanks to donor support, intake for the last fiscal year increased 110% from the previous year.

-Recovery College: Helps adults recognize and develop their own resourcefulness and awareness in order to support themselves or their loved one’s recovery journey.
+• Recovery College: Helps adults recognize and develop their own resourcefulness in order to support themselves or their loved one’s recovery journey.
+In 2022/23, 97% of participants say they gained a skill they can use to support their wellness.
+99% said they would participate in another Recovery College course.

-• Adult and Workplace Education: Virtual or in-person mental health educational programs for adult community groups, workplaces, and organizations.
-Topics include health awareness, stress management and healthy coping, suicide prevention and sessions developed for your unique interest and needs.
+• Adult and Workplace Education: Virtual or in-person mental health educational programs for adult groups, workplaces, and organizations.
+Topics include health awareness, stress management and healthy coping, suicide prevention and sessions developed for your unique interest and needs

 Ways to Give

 Donate by phone, mail, online or meet with us in person.
 Pledge a monthly gift or make a one-time donation.
 Host a fundraising event.
 Contribute sales revenue.
 Donate publicly traded securities.
 Plan a legacy gift.
 Or contact us to discuss sponsorship opportunities.
-CMHA Calgary’s donation website is available by clicking here.
+CMHA Calgary’s donation website is available at https://cmha.calgary.ab.ca/ways-to-give/donate/.
 You’re also invited to contact us directly: [email protected]; 403-297-1700.
+Or donate though the Calgary Foundation.

 Are you a Calgary Foundation Fundholder?